zdfowler0/RevUC2024/README.md

-# Math Game
+# EquationQuest!
-Created for Revelution UC 2024
+Created for Revelution UC 2024 by Zach Fowler and Alex May.

-- Using Python
+### Code instructions:
+Download everything in the main folder and run MainMenu.py

 # Game Modes:
 - High Score